stb5585/Dungeon-Crawl/README.md

 FUTURE DEVELOPMENT:
 - Planned development
     - Make item comparison easier for the shop
-    - Add quests to game; add tavern in town for obtaining quests
-    - Add special items for each final class
+    - Add special item(s) for each final class
     - Allow player to switch characters in-game (instead of exiting and re-loading)

 - Possible development